Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/add-dependencies/kotlin.md

 }
 ```

-Click `Sync project with Gradle Files` icon to make sure build scripts have been correctly configured:
+Click the `Sync project with Gradle Files` icon to make sure the build scripts have been correctly configured:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/sync-project-wth-gradle-files.png